psico-mojo/bluegoldfish/README.md

  you can also download an entire repository as a ZIP file by clicking the "Download ZIP" button on the repository's main page.

+downlaod folder to desktop and drag or copy the .url files on to your desktop....they will immediately open as ICONS and are ready to activate ,

+double click to Go !